Congratulations on your engagement! Before you get carried away with planning your dream Queenstown wedding, here’s five rookie mistakes to avoid:

 1. Missing out on your preferred vendors

 Confirm bookings with your preferred vendors early on to avoid disappointment.
 Venues, photographers, caterers, accommodation and celebrants are often in high demand and worth booking in advance.
-This is especially important during popular dates: weekends, public holidays, and event days such as Queenstown Winter Festival (usually last week of June), Queenstown Marathon (mid-November), and the Gibbston Valley Winery Concert (usually second-to-last weekend in January).
+This is especially important during popular dates: weekends, public holidays, and event days such as Queenstown Winter Festival (June), Queenstown Marathon (mid-November), and the Gibbston Valley Winery Concert (January).
 Don’t settle for plan B, lock in your favourites now.

 2. Ruling out a wedding planner

 Paying a wedding planner is effectively buying yourself more quality time to spend with your partner, your friends and your family.
 The most stressful time during wedding planning is the week of the wedding, and this is when you really should be enjoying yourself and connecting with your favourite people.
 Hire a ‘week-of’ or even ‘day-of’ coordinator to do the last bit of hard work for you, so that you can relax and enjoy your big day stress free.

 Queenstown provides the perfect natural backdrop for your wedding day, with little need to accessorise.
 It offers impressive mountains, meandering valleys, smooth sailing lakes, mystical forests, and scenic rivers.
 Everywhere you look is another stunning view, so there is no need to get overcomplicated with, or spend too much time and money on, decorations.